X

 Please note that assignments encompass all types (including quizzes, programming tasks, and essay submissions) available in the specific week.

-Certificate will have your name, photograph and the score in the final exam with the breakup.
+The certificate will have your name, photograph, and the score in the final exam with the breakup.
 It will have the logos of INI and BHU.

 Only the e-certificate will be made available.
 Hard copies will not be dispatched.